-Crémants are made using the ‘traditional method’ – the same method used for Champagne where the second fermentation takes place in the bottle.
-Grape varieties vary, depending on locality.
-Chenin Blanc dominates Crémant de Loire, while Pinot Noir and Chardonnay form the backbone of Burgundy Crémant.
+Crémants are made using the ‘traditional method‘ – the same method used for Champagne where the second fermentation takes place in the bottle.
+Grape varieties depend on locality; Chenin Blanc dominates Crémant de Loire, while Pinot Noir and Chardonnay form the backbone of Burgundy Crémant.

-Retailers have picked up on Crémant in a bigger way in 2017, partly reflecting the wines’ ability to offer value-for-money but also as a way of extending ranges of sparkling wine beyond Champagne, Prosecco and Cava.
+Crémant has been making waves with retailers for the past few years and is now commonplace in independent retailers and on supermarket shelves.
+This is partly to reflect the wines’ ability to offer value-for-money but also as a way of extending ranges of the best sparkling wines beyond Champagne, Prosecco and Cava.